karatelabs/karate/karate-robot/README.md

 Also see [`karate.fork()`](#karatefork)

 # Standalone JAR
-The `karate-robot` for Windows is around 150 MB and hence not distributed with the [ZIP Release](https://github.com/intuit/karate/wiki/ZIP-Release).
+The `karate-robot` for Windows is around 150 MB and hence not distributed with the [standalone JAR or IDE plugins](https://github.com/karatelabs/karate/wiki/IDE-Support).
 But you can download it separately, and it can be easily added to the classpath.
-You can find instructions [here](https://github.com/intuit/karate/wiki/ZIP-Release#karate-robot).
+You can find instructions [here](https://github.com/karatelabs/karate/wiki/Karate-Robot-Windows-Install-Guide).

 ## Building
 For MacOSX, Linux, Android or iOS, you can build a stand-alone JAR by following the [Developer Guide](https://github.com/intuit/karate/wiki/Developer-Guide#build-standalone-karate-robot-jar).